 From Dec 1863 to Mar 1869, Woodbridge missed 753 of 1,926 roll call votes, which is 39.1%.
-This is worse than the median of 26.5% among the lifetime records of representatives serving in Mar 1869.
+This is much worse than the median of 26.5% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1866-Mar 1867||224||85||37.9%||88th|

 The information on this page is originally sourced from a variety of materials, including:

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000